 I am honoured to read at John’s wedding.
 I sit by the lake practicing my lines.
 “These days you might feel a shaft of light make its way across your face.”

-John and Anne’s wedding gift is a painting on a cupboard door featuring my maternal grandfather, their cottage window, and the lake.
+John and Anne are married in Coldwater.
+Near the church there is a man with a foot in Coldwater.
+He is enshrined in a small painting, given to Wayne.
+My wedding gift to John and Anne is a painting on a cupboard door featuring my maternal grandfather, their cottage window, and the lake.
 A small tree branch is attached with a hinge.